But First We Brunch!

 • ⅛ teaspoon kosher salt

-• 1 tune refrigerated crescent rolls
+• 1 tube refrigerated crescent rolls

 Optional topping